APSCatx/club/Operations/MatchDirector_Procedure.md

 - **Ed Building Gate for Muddy Conditions**: If conditions are muddy, prevent erosion by unlocking and opening the Ed Building gate.
 This allows trailers to be pulled via the road, avoiding damage to the hill.

 ### Stage Verification
-Proper stage setup is crucial for safety and fair competition.
+The Match Director must ensure proper stage setup for safety and fair competition.
+While detailed safety protocols are outlined in the Range Master Procedure, the MD should:

-- **Target Placement for Safety**: Confirm that all targets are positioned so that rounds impact the berms safely.
-Consider the perspective of shooters of various heights to ensure visibility and safety.
-- **Shoot Through Prevention**: Check each stage to ensure that the setup does not create potential shoot-through situations, which could endanger participants or bystanders.
-- **Stage Directors Checklist**:
-  - Verify the presence of the correct number of targets per stage.
-  - Ensure that all steel targets are freshly painted for visibility and scoring accuracy.
+- **Coordinate with Range Master**: If a separate RM is appointed, ensure they have completed the stage safety verification according to the RM Procedure document at [Range Master Procedure](Operations/RangeMaster_Procedure.md).
+If the MD is serving as RM, they must personally complete this verification.
+- **Stage Safety Overview**: Verify that all stages have been checked to ensure:
+  - All targets are positioned to direct rounds safely into berms
+  - No potential shoot-through situations exist
+  - Steel targets meet minimum distance requirements and are properly angled
-  - Verify that activators are calibrated and that they and all supporting eqipment is fully staked in.
+  - Activators and supporting equipment are properly staked
-  - Ensure that all steel targetry is close to a berm and / or that misses will impact a berm.
+  - All targets meet the count specified in the stage design

+Refer to the Range Master Procedure for detailed safety verification steps and examples of proper/improper target placement.

 ### New Shooter Briefing
 First-time participants require orientation to understand club rules and safety procedures.